 - He has never had a return.

-- He calls ahead of time to place an order so I’m not rushed in putting it together.
+- He calls ahead of time to place an order, so I’m not rushed.

 In this example, we didn’t write what we don’t like, because we want to focus on the positive.
 Our goal here is not to change the person, we just want to focus on the positive and make our business relationship a more tolerant one.

-This exercise, along with the tips I mentioned above, will help you move towards a better, stronger, and more tolerable business relationship.
-I hope the next time you meet with a person you don’t like, you see things in a different perspective.
-Use these tips often and you’ll find you’ll automatically build better business relationships.
+This exercise will help you move towards a better, healthier, and more tolerable business relationship.
+I hope the next time you meet with a person you don’t like, see things from a different perspective.
+Use these tips often, and you’ll find you’ll automatically build better business relationships.

 That’s The Way I See It!